wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 Unfortunately, Steam is obviously not designed for multiplayer collaboration, it only gives upload permissions.

-This brings a series of problems, including: it is impossible to ensure that you change on the latest version, it is impossible to quantify contributions, it is impossible to record historical changes for comparison, and it is inconvenient for others to join
+This brings a series of problems, including: it is impossible to ensure that you change on the latest version, it is impossible to quantify contributions, it is impossible to record historical changes for comparison, and it is inconvenient for others to join, it is also never a good idea to use the comments to track an issue.

 If you want to develop a third-party tool, you will always be required to save the steam login credentials to pull and upload, which is not good and has security risks.
 On the contrary, through github you can make changes to the mod without logging into steam, and it has full git feature support.